cBournhonesque/lightyear/book/src/tutorial/setup.md

 - the data that can be sent between the client and server (inputs, messages, components)
 - how the data will be sent (channels)

-We can now start building our client and server Plugins.
+We can now start building our client and server.